hdorgeval/le-livre-des-rois/src/markdown/en/warner/06-faridun/07-how-faridun-divided-the-world-among-his-sons.md

 The nobles showered upon him precious stones,

-And all Tur&amp;n hailed him as king, fraj
+And all Turan hailed him as king, fraj

 Came last, the sire selected all Iran